erlage/rad/README.md

   }
 }
 ```
-How about that? if you're familiar with Flutter it don't even need an explanation.
-But there are some differences that should be discussed before you begin using Rad,
+If you're familiar with Flutter it don't even need an explanation but there are some differences that should be discussed before you begin using Rad,

 ## Differences

 1. First off, we don't use a rendering engine to render a widget or anything like that.
 Widgets are mapped to HTML tags and composed together they way you describe them.
-This means every widget has a corresponding HTML tag in DOM, and your application has complete access to document(DOM).

 2. Rad's won't be rebuilding your widgets multiple times a second, which means for animations you've to turn to CSS.